History of theatre: Iranian theater

 The contemporary theatre seen today in Iran is largely alike Western traditions of performance that developed during the twentieth century.
 The most influential among these are modernism, Theatre of the Absurd, the poor theater, and postmodernism.
 While contemporary Iranian theatre builds off these movements, modern theatre artists have created a unique, culturally-specific style of theatre that blends Western styles with traditional modes of Persian performance.

 Medieval Islamic theatre

-The most popular forms of theatre in the medieval Islamic world were puppet theatre (which included hand puppets, shadow plays and marionette productions) and live passion plays known as ta'ziya, in which actors re-enact episodes from Muslim history.
+The most popular forms of theatre in the medieval Islamic world were puppet theatre (which included hand puppets, shadow plays and marionette productions) and live passion plays known as ta'ziyehs, in which actors re-enact episodes from Muslim history.
 In particular, Shia Islamic plays revolved around the shaheed (martyrdom) of Ali's sons Hasan ibn Ali and Husayn ibn Ali.
 Secular plays known as akhraja were recorded in medieval adab literature, though they were less common than puppetry and ta'ziya theatre.